 This produces the same behavior as the

-If the activity being started is already running in the current task, then instead of launching a new instance of that activity, all of the other activities on top of it are destroyed and this intent is delivered to the resumed instance of the activity (now on top), through
+If the activity being started is already running in the current task, then—instead of launching a new instance of that activity—the system destroys all the other activities on top of it.
+The intent is delivered to the resumed instance of the activity, now on top, through

 There is no value for the